mkhodkar70/Clustering/README.md

 3) Stock Segmentation for an Investment Management Firm (Stock_Clustering): <br>
-In order to devise personalized investment strategies for clients, an asset management firm has provided the stock data of a wide variety of companies present on NYSE, and has requested an ML-based solution for grouping of the stocks into distinct and interpretable clusters, using their attributes such current price, price change, volatility index, cash ratio, cash flow and P/E ratio. <br>
+In order to devise personalized investment strategies for clients, an asset management firm has provided the stock data of a wide variety of companies present on NYSE, and has requested an ML-based solution for grouping of the stocks into distinct and interpretable clusters, using their attributes such as current price, price change, volatility index, cash ratio, cash flow and
+P/E ratio. <br>
 Key tools: K-Means Clustering, Hierarchical Clustering, Cluster Profiling <br>
 Libraries: scikit-learn, scipy.cluster, yellowbrick, matplotlib, seaporn, numpy, pandas